 All I did was reach, as slowly as I could, to a not so great hold.
 As I grabbed it, I felt a crunch in my right middle finger.
 I moved my feet and then decided to let go.
 My finger felt OK but I knew something wasn’t right.
 I decided to try out a less steep climb and it seemed as though I had … Continue reading Climbers: How to Diagnose your own Finger Injuries

 I sat in the movie theater and could hear everyone’s eyes roll.
 It was after one of those stupid one liners that really wanted to be taken very seriously.
 Looking back, I cannot recall the name of the movie but I do recall the distinct feeling that I’ve been taken for a fool.
 I was done with Hollywood.
 I wanted more from my entertainment.
 I … Continue reading Video games for Beginners

-#lasvegas where the water tastes funny 🙊 A post shared by freerangedanger (@freerangedanger) on Jan 6, 2017 at 5:18pm PST Las Vegas or possibly translated as ‘The Meadows’ in Spanish, has long been known as a reprieve from the arid and seemingly desolate Mojave Desert.
-Now, a bustling resort town and more importantly a winter climbing spot, Las Vegas is a highly desirable vacation destination … Continue reading Adios Food Desert
+View this post on Instagram #lasvegas where the water tastes funny 🙊 A post shared by freerangedanger (@freerangedanger) on Jan 6, 2017 at 5:18pm PST Las Vegas or possibly translated as ‘The Meadows’ in Spanish, has long been known as a reprieve from the arid and seemingly desolate Mojave Desert.
+Now, a bustling resort town and more importantly a winter climbing spot, Las Vegas is … Continue reading Adios Food Desert

 It should be no surprise that this weekend – I will be huddled in the blue-white glow of the TV to watch the world’s best competition climbers climb with each other in Vail Colorado for the IFSC Bouldering World cup 2016.
 While the men’s competition is great, I am far more excited about the women’s show down between Alex Puccio, Megan Mascarenas, and Shauna Coxsey.
 Wanna … Continue reading The Weekend